Politics of Jordan: Decentralization

 King Abdullah II and the Jordanian Government began the process of decentralization, with the Madaba governorate as the pilot project, on the regional level dividing the nation into three regions: North, Central, and South.
 The Greater Amman Municipality will be excluded from the plan but it will set up a similar decentralization process.
 Each region will have an elected council that will handle the political, social, legal, and economic affairs of its area.
 This decentralization process is part of Jordan's Democratization Program.

 Corruption

 Jordan ranked 47th out of 180 nations in the Corruption Perceptions Index.
 The Constitution of Jordan states that no member of Parliament can have any financial or business dealings with the government and no member of the royal family can be in the government.
-However, corruption remains a problem in Jordan despite progress.
+Corruption remains a problem in Jordan.
+Corruption in Jordan takes the form of nepotism, favoritism, and bribery.

 The Anti-Corruption Commission examines corruption cases and then referred to the judiciary for legal action.
-Corruption in Jordan takes the form of nepotism, favoritism, and bribery.
+A 2026 study found that anti-corruption efforts in Jordan primarily target petty corruption by low-level bureaucrats rather than grand corruption by powerful regime elites.